manuGil/lecture-notes/git-lecture-notes.md

 > A good commit message is short (< 50 characters), and completes the sentence: 'This will..' **message** [use slide]

-> Explanation of **staging**. `git add` is used to define which files we want to commit. `git add` specifies what changes to staged; `git commit` takes a snapshot of the changes and writes them to the repository's history.
+> Explanation of **staging**.
+The working directory, the staging area, and the git history. `git add` is used to define which files we want to commit. `git add` specifies what changes to stage; `git commit` takes a snapshot of the changes and writes them to the repository's history.
+[Use illustration]

+> Explanation of **modify-add-commit** cycle.
 [Use illustration]

 > **Questions?**